-Staff met with the Finance and Audit Standing Committee on September 19, 2016, to review and discuss the policy.
-Staff will continue to work with the Finance Committee as staff moves forward with this process.
+Staff met with the Finance Committee on January 7, 2019 to review the Investment Policy and support the recommendations.
+Staff will continue to work with the Finance Committee as staff moves forward with evaluating the available and allowable investment options per the City's adopted investment policy, and will continue to discuss options at future Finance Committee meetings.